 “RESTORE to me the joy of your salvation, and uphold me with a willing spirit.
 THEN I will teach transgressors your ways, and sinners will RETURN to you.”

-Confession isn’t just about recognition, it’s about RESTORATION – of oneself and others.
+Confession isn’t just about recognition, it’s about RESTORATION – of oneself and others and above all our relationship to God.
 When we neglect to keep our Spiritual house in order by making excuses for our lack of confession, we aren’t just hurting ourselves.
 We are delaying the process of restoration for ourselves and others.
 Why would we want to delay the joy of our salvation any longer?

 If we hope to see restoration of the world by our example and teaching in Christ, we have to partner with God through our confession, no excuses.